enthusiasticgeek/3d_dobsonian_telescope/README.md

 The program one would use is the following called OpenSCAD

-The Linux/Windows download page is below
+The Linux/ Windows/ OS X download page is below

 http://www.openscad.org/downloads.html